poljpocket/processwire-docker/README.md

 Not for production environments!

-## Building the images
+## Configuration (.env file)

-Run `build.sh` to build the images.
+- PW_VERSION: the version of ProcessWire you want to run (has to exist as a tag in the [ProcessWire GitHub](https://github.com/processwire/processwire) repository).

-This will install the empty site profile in `site`.
+- WEB_USER_ID: the user ID to use for both web and database containers.
+This should be your host user ID (e.g. `id -u`) to ensure read&write access on the host.

 ## First-time installation